• STAR-Click Nascent Transcript Capture Kit

 Product Description

-During the experiment, please wear a lab coat, mask and disposable gloves, operate in a clean experimental area, and use RNase-free consumables;
+During the experiment, please wear a lab coat, mask, and disposable gloves, operate in a clean experimental area, and use RNase-free consumables;

 This product is for research use only.